Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 Typically, the VPNs with the best reviews offer customers their choice of thousands of servers located around the world.
 This makes it possible for the user to make it look like they are browsing from Finland when they’re really in Vancouver, B.C.
 It may get you around regional content restrictions as well.

 Of course, the most important reason to use a good VPN is that it protects your privacy and anonymity online.
 No one can track where you go, so they won’t know which websites you visit or what you do while you’re there.
 Your IP address is masked, and all data transfers are encrypted.

 Our recommended VPN services use AES encryption to protect their users.
 When looking for a VPN, be sure to choose one that uses this encryption algorithm.
 Other VPN providers rely on PPTP or other outdated encryption methods that won’t truly protect your data.

 A Multitude of Common Applications

 AES crops up in all sorts of software and websites that you may use on a regular basis.
-Online gamers benefit from it, and so do people who use some of the best password tools.
+Online gamers benefit from it, and so do people who use some of the best password managers.

 The AES Algorithm